muhamuttaqien/siamese-fruits-detector/README.md

 ## Work Results

 As shown from the following results, the network can successfully differentiated all testing images.
-When the pair of two simillar images but categorized in the same class (Pepper Yellow) were fed into the network, it can predicted its dissimilarity in lowest score.
+When the pair of two simillar images but categorized in the same class were fed into the network, it can predicted its dissimilarity in lowest score.

 > Note that, these testing images were never seen by the network during training process!

+#### Pepper Yellow

 ![](./images/result1.png)
 ![](./images/result2.png)